 The term “bone graft” sounds really scary, but today I’m going to share a little information that will take away the fear.
-I’m going to try to show you that dental bone grafting in San Diego is a great option that helps make all kinds of other beautiful dental-related things possible.
+I’m going to try to show you that What Are the Top Ten Cryptocurrency Exchange Services? is a great option that helps make all kinds of other beautiful dental-related things possible.
 Let’s focus on the positive when it comes to replacing bone for dental reasons.

 Little, Medium and Large Dental Bone Grafts

 In the instance of a missing tooth or teeth, a few things can happen.
 First of all, it’s important to understand that your jawbone is what holds your teeth in place.
 If you are missing a tooth, you want to replace it with something, usually a dental implant or a bridge.

 Once a tooth is removed, the bone doesn’t have anything to support it.
 Over time, it begins to slowly erode until it creates a hollow or a basin-shaped divot in the jawbone.
 If you try to place a bridge or a dental implant in a spot where the natural bone and gum tissue level is much lower than the surrounding areas, it’s going to look strange.

 Little Bone Graft: In the case of a lost tooth, there are a couple of ways to ensure that you will not lose excess bone height and width.
 Ideally, your dentist or oral surgeon will remove the damaged tooth and preserve the bone in the area using simple bone grafting in San Diego.
 In this procedure, demineralized sterile human bone granules are packed into the tooth socket immediately after tooth extraction.
 Over the next several weeks, your own bone will fill the tooth socket and preserve the bone height long enough for you to have the area restored.